Support

 Before you start

-• Note whether the event logic is being managed on the camera, NVR or both.
+• Confirm whether the event is being set on the camera or the recorder.

 Important